Battery Energy Storage System (BESS) Thermal Monitoring

 Value of Early Detection:

-One prevented thermal runaway event = avoided $500K+ insurance claim + 30-day revenue loss ($200K+) + reputational damage
+One prevented thermal runaway event = avoided significant insurance exposure, extended downtime, and reputational damage

 Costs vary by facility size, location, and access requirements.
 Values based on typical 100-rack scenarios.